Nowash1/Nowash1/README.md

 # Hi,
-### I'm a an independent developer in the **United States**.
+### I'm a a developer in the **United States**.
 I primarily work in C/C++, Rust, and TypeScript.  👋
-- Currently aspiring to attend the Univeristy of Munich in die Deutschland.
+- Currently aspiring to attend the Univeristy of Munich in Germany.
 - Learning The Rust Programming Language
 - Developing a chip-8 knockoff